LeetLLM

 Output

-Continue from the placed classifier and ticket batch with one small optimizer step.
-It uses MPS when available and remains executable on a non-Mac machine:
+That's the CUDA shape contract with a different device string: ticket vectors (4, 16), logits (4, 3).
+Continue from the placed classifier with one optimizer step.
+It uses MPS when available and still runs on a non-Mac machine:

 one_mps_ticket_step.py